jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Was the villain poverty?
 Meekness?
 Or perhaps the pizza cook disliked my religion or family?
 The answer is none of these.
 The truth is far more fundamental and reveals the core message of the book.

 I wanted a slice of pizza.
 Getting it required speaking, and I did not have the ability to do that, as I was born with a speech impediment—a condition affecting about three million Americans from all ages and walks of life.
 That is why I turned away when the pizza counter had several kinds of slices.
-I feared, far more than going hungry, being asked "which one?".
+I feared, far more than going hungry, being asked "which one?"

 The affliction kicks in when certain sounds trigger a stutter that feels like a severe electric shock.
 Speaking to strangers makes it worse.
 Swearing offers blessed relief, but that solution only works among friends.

 Modern science has illuminated many of our biological conditions, providing explanations and remedies.
 In that vein, I was very lucky to receive government-sponsored speech therapy.
-So, although I was subject to a genetic misfire between thought and speech, I learned I was not a broken person, just someone with a broken tool.
-I still remember my graduation ceremony at an Italian restaurant.
+So although I was subject to a genetic misfire between thought and speech, I learned I was not a broken person, just someone with a broken tool.
+There was a field that had studied the problem and could tell me what it was, what caused it, and what came next.

+Maria had no such field.
+Nobody had studied what was happening to her, so nobody could name it, and she met it without warning.
+I was given a path, teachings, therapy, and finally a graduation ceremony at an Italian restaurant.

 I got to order anything I wanted.
 It was pizza, of course.